 Now that my Tuscan Blue rosemary bushes are big, I trim long sprigs and soak them in water to use for skewers of grilled shrimp wrapped with prosciutto.
-A perfect alfresco dinner as summer nears the end.
+A perfect alfresco Mediterranean dinner as summer nears the end.

-Long associated with Mediterranean cuisine, the strong, piney fragrance of rosemary is unmistakeable.
+Long associated with Mediterranean cuisine, the strong, piney fragrance of rosemary is unmistakable.
 It grows everywhere in California.
 When we re-landscaped, I told the architect I wanted plenty of rosemary in the plan and she obliged.
 Besides being great for landscaping (because its drought tolerant), it smells wonderful in the yard and is always ready for culinary needs.

-Serve the skewers on a bed of wild and brown rice dressed with a little olive oil and some fresh herbs and you have a fast, easy and healthy dinner.
+Serve the skewers on a bed of wild and brown rice or quinoa dressed with a little olive oil and some fresh herbs and you have a fast, easy and healthy dinner.
 Sometimes I brush the shrimp with a little maple syrup before grilling for extra flavor.

 For the rosemary skewers I cut sturdy pieces about 14″ in length.
 If you don’t grow it, find a neighbor who does.
 Soak the springs in cold water to cover for 30 minutes.
 With your fingers, strip off the bottom three quarters of the leaves.
 This becomes the skewer.
 If the top green part gets a bit charred during grilling, stick a small sprig of fresh green rosemary in the top at serving.